countertenor/mozart/README.md

 ## Using your scripts with Mozart

 Let us walk through how to actually add your scripts.
-There are some terms that are going to be used:
+There is one term that is of prime importance to Mozart - Modules.

 **Modules**

 Mozart works with the concept of modules and not the scripts directly.
 Modules are nothing but directories, created with the intention of performing 1 simple task.
-Each module (or directory) can consist of either scripts or more nested modules (directories).
+Each module (or directory) can consist of either scripts or more nested modules (nested directories).

-So in short, all your scripts need to belong to a module, and Mozart will help you control the execution of those modules.
+So in short, all your scripts need to be in a module, and Mozart will help you control the execution of those modules (instead of the scripts themselves).

 **Sample module**

-There is already a sample module present there called `test-module`, which you can use to reference.
+There is already a sample module present called `test-module` under `resources/templates`, which you can use to reference.

 ### Steps

 #### 1. Initial setup

 1. Clone the repo
-1. Create a base directory inside `resources/templates`.
-This will be the main directory under which all your scripts will exist.
+1. Create a new directory inside `resources/templates`.
+This will be the base directory under which all your modules will exist.

 #### 2. Modularize

 1. Look through your scripts, and identify the most basic steps that the scripts are supposed to be performing.
 Suppose I want to install a component called `Symphony`.
-I have one huge bash script that does everything.
-Some steps inside that huge bash scripot could be:
+I have one huge bash script for that.
+Some basic steps inside that bash script could be:

    1. Pre-requisite check.
    1. Installation of component.
    1. Validation of install.
    1. Uninstallation of component.

 1. For each identified step, create a module(directory) within the base directory and add that part of the script within that directory.
-For example, continuing with the above, your directory structure should look like this:
+For example, continuing with the above example, the directory structure should look like this:

 ```
 resources/templates
-├── symphony
+├── symphony                    (this is the base directory)
-│   ├── 00-pre-req
+│   ├── 00-pre-req              (first module)
 │   │   └── pre-req.sh
-│   ├── 10-install
+│   ├── 10-install              (second module)
 │   │   ├── 00-install-step1.sh
 │   │   └── 10-install-step2.sh
-│   ├── 20-validate
+│   ├── 20-validate             (third module)
 │   │   └── validate.sh
-│   └── 30-uninstall
+│   └── 30-uninstall            (fourth module)
 │       └── uninstall.sh
 ```

+The huge bash script is now broken down into smaller scripts, each in its own module.
+This makes the script easy to manage, while giving the option to add more scripts in the future as needed.

-**Note:** the `xx-`prefix before a module or script name is an optional prefix, through this you can control the order of execution within your module.
+**Note:** the `xx-`prefix before a module or script name is an optional prefix, through this you can control the order of execution of scripts/modules within the module.

 #### 3. (Optional) Use templating